 If the RPC service is enabled and access to it is not blocked, the TcpTestSucceeded line should contain True.

-You can use a small command-line tool PortQry from Microsoft to get a list of RPC Dynamic ports via the RPC Mapper service.
+You can use a small command-line tool PortQry from Microsoft to get a list of RPC Dynamic ports used by the RPC Mapper service.
 Use the following command to get the list of RPC endpoints from a remote Endpoint Mapper Database:

 PortQry.exe -e 135 -n 192.168.1.201